spapas/spapas.github.io/content/async-tasks-with-django-rq.rst

 at least one more (worker) process needs to be run (and monitored etc) -- however, in most cases it can't be avoided.

 Even for fairly quick tasks (like sending email through an SMTP server) you need to use an asynchronous task since the time required for such a task is not really limited.
+So

 Beyond job queuing, another relative requirement for many projects is to schedule a task to be run in the future (similar to the ``at`` unix command) or at specific time intervals (similar to the ``cron`` unix command).
 For